Essential South America

 Do I need vaccinations for this journey?

-IMPORTANT: A yellow fever vaccination is mandatory on this tour and the certificate for the injection must accompany each passenger, as, on arrival in Sydney, Australian immigration may ask to see it.
+You must be fully vaccinated against COVID-19 to travel and you must carry the printed International Vaccination Certificate with you, and also a digital copy if possible.
+Tetanus should always be up to date.
+Other recommended vaccinations are Typhoid, Cholera and Hepatitis A. Please consult your doctor for more information.
+The Australian Government smarttraveller website and the World Health Organisation website have further information for travel during COVID-19.
+IMPORTANT: A yellow fever vaccination is mandatory on this tour and the vaccination certificate must accompany each passenger, as, on arrival in Sydney, Australian immigration may ask to see it.
 In the rare case where a person cannot be given the vaccine, a certificate of waiver must be obtained.
 Tetanus should always be up to date.
 As we travel into malarial areas, a powerful insect repellent is essential and anti-malaria tablets are recommended.
 We suggest that you also seek advice from your doctor.

-What is the climate like at the various times of the year?
+What is the climate like at this time of the year?

-The climate varies greatly along the route, depending on the time of year.
-Our pre-departure information booklets will provide weather tables for the whole year.
+The climate varies greatly along the route ranging from a low of 6C to a high of 26C.
+Our pre-departure information booklet will provide detailed weather tables for each region we visit.

 If I want to travel to South America ahead of the group, or stay after the group departs, is this possible?

-It is possible with reasonable notice to fly to Lima ahead of the group or stay on after the group has departed within a maximum two-week extra period.
+Yes, it is possible with reasonable notice to fly to South America ahead of the group or stay on after the group has departed.

 Is it possible to join the tour on another section of the tour, rather than doing the whole trip?